Skip to content

 Avoid it for: ad-hoc queries, joins, or aggregations (it isn’t relational — reach for Postgres); workloads needing strong consistency or multi-key transactions by default; small datasets where the operational weight (repair, compaction tuning, capacity planning) isn’t worth it.

-These are working notes — Cassandra as the concrete embodiment of the leaderless, quorum-based ideas on the Distributed Systems page, with the one-liner terms (quorum, consistent hashing, eventual consistency) in the Study List.
+These are working notes — Cassandra as the concrete embodiment of leaderless, quorum-based ideas, with the one-liner terms (quorum, consistent hashing, eventual consistency) in the Terminology.
 The throughline: trade joins and default-strong consistency for linear write scale and no single point of failure.